 Gemmi and Torrent Cable Cars in Leukerbad, Valais

 Two cable car lines depart from Leukerbad.
 The Gemmi Bahn (½ Fare Card & Junior Card valid) goes up the rock face to 2350 m – almost a kilometer higher than Leukerbad itself.
-In winter, it is possible to hire sledges at the top station for two spectacularly fast tobogganing runs down to the iced and snowed-over Doubensee lake.
-It is worth the small charge for the small cable car back to the top or otherwise it is a hard trek.
+In winter, it is possible to hire sleds at the top station for two spectacularly fast tobogganing runs down to the iced and snowed-over Doubensee lake.
+It is worth the small charge for the small cable car back to the top or otherwise, it is a hard trek.

 It is also possible to hike through the Gemmi pass to Sunnbüel, from where a cable car goes down the Alps to Kandersteg on the northern side of the mountains.
-This hike, of the only pass linking Wallis and Bern, is possible both in summer (2.5 hours) and winter (3-4 hours).
+This hike, through the only Alpine pass linking Wallis and Bern, is possible both in summer (2.5 hours) and winter (3-4 hours).

 The Torrent cable car gives access to the Rinderhütte ski area (2350 m), while ski lifts go higher up to 2610 m.
-In addition to 50 km of ski slopes, a 4-km winter panorama hiking trail give visitors spectacular views of the highest Swiss Alpine peaks on the opposite side of the Rhone Valley.
+In addition to 50 km of ski slopes, a 4-km winter panorama hiking trail provides visitors with spectacular views of the highest Swiss Alpine peaks on the opposite side of the Rhone Valley.
 In summer, it is possible to use large scooters for fast descents back to Leukerbad.

 Leukerbad (Loèche-les-Bains) in Switzerland

 Leukerbad has a population of around 1,500.
 The town lives from tourism with around 9,000 beds available in various hotels, holiday chalets, and flats.
-As a result the local supermarkets (Migros – near the Burgerbad and PAM) even opens most Sunday afternoons while bakeries are open all-day on Sundays.
+As a result the local supermarkets (Migros – near the Burgerbad and PAM) even opens most Sunday afternoons while bakeries are open all day on Sundays.

 Leukerbad (Loèche-les-Bains) is just inside the German-speaking part of Valais (Wallis).
-However, many locals effortlessly switch from German to French or English or Italian as required.
+However, many locals effortlessly switch from German to French or English, or Italian as required.